microsoft/NeuralSpeech/FastCorrect/README.md

 ## Reference

-If you FastCorrect useful in your work, you can cite the paper as below:
+If you find FastCorrect useful in your work, you can cite the paper as below:

     @inproceedings{leng2021fastcorrect,
         title={FastCorrect: Fast Error Correction with Edit Alignment for Automatic Speech Recognition},